Natural, artificial and synthetic fibres:

 • Carbon sulfide (or carbon disulfide): colorless, liquid organic compound with a pungent odor, highly flammable and toxic, especially to the central nervous system, harmful to the reproductive system.

-• Sodium hydroxide (caustic soda): powerful mineral base, highly corrosive and harmful to the environment, both during use and in production.
+• Sodium hydroxide (caustic soda): powerful mineral base, highly corrosive and harmful to the environment, both during use and production.

-Air emissions and industrial wastewater discharges cause significant environmental impact.
+Atmospheric emissions and industrial wastewater discharges cause significant environmental impact.

 Natural resources used